tolgacatak17/TurbofanModeling/README.md

     <img src="https://github.com/user-attachments/assets/57739f54-504f-44ab-9590-6178914c08ad" alt="Momentum Balance" width="400">
   </p>

-- Different values of Mach numbers for the mixture are iterated to determine the correct values of \(p_m\) and \(C_m\) until momentum balance is achieved.
+- Different values of Mach numbers for the mixture are iterated to determine the correct values of p<sub>m</sub> and C<sub>m</sub> until momentum balance is achieved.
 Initially, a guess is made for the Mach number, and then the static temperature, pressure, and velocity of the mixture are computed:
   <p align="center">
     <img src="https://github.com/user-attachments/assets/7f6bef56-9104-46af-942e-a06736c8a233" alt="Static Temperature" width="400">
   </p>